 From Matamata, you can catch a one-hour bus.

-The ticket fee includes the bus trip, entrance into Hobbiton, a two hour guided tour through the shire, and a free pint at the Green Dragon.
+The ticket fee includes the bus trip, entrance into Hobbiton, a two hour guided tour (Like we talk about Intrepid tours review) through the shire, and a free pint at the Green Dragon.
 Grand total is $90.

 I guess that doesn’t sound too bad, but having never paid $90 to see anything, I gulped, took the cash out of my wallet, paid the fare, and started down the lane as poor as a hobbit.